Research

 Human Detection of AI-Generated Phishing

-An ongoing study into which phishing techniques humans miss most when AI eliminates linguistic quality as a detection signal.
-Data is collected through Retro Phish, a game-based research platform where players classify emails, bet confidence, and earn XP while contributing to a real dataset.
+An ongoing study into which phishing techniques humans miss most when AI partially standardizes linguistic quality across conditions.
+Data is collected through Threat Terminal, a game-based research platform where players classify emails, bet confidence, and earn XP while contributing to a real dataset.

 Research Question